-Results of Charles's intervention comparison are presented in Figure 7.
-Across all series, Charles completed more work and spent more time engaged in the tangible condition relative to the attention and escape conditions.
 His performance varied, however, across sessions in the tangible condition.
 Charles completed between one and 24 items and was engaged between 11% and 100% of work periods during tangible sessions.
 Unfortunately, Charles's intervention comparison was cut short due to the end of the school year.
-We were unable to evaluate whether additional exposure would have led to more stable responding in the tangible condition, nor were we able to present choice probes to evaluate Charles's preferred intervention.
+We were neither able to evaluate whether additional exposure would have led to more stable responding in the tangible condition nor to present choice probes to evaluate Charles's preferred intervention.
 Because we did identify consistent differentiation in level that favored the tangible condition for both items completed and time engaged, we interpreted results of Charles's intervention comparison to support his COA outcome.